-8.0 Project Income (PGI) - All income generated as a direct result of a project shall be deemed program income.
+8.0 Program Income (PGI) - All income generated as a direct result of award activities shall be deemed program income.
 Program income from asset seizures and forfeitures is considered earned when the property has been adjudicated to the benefit of the plaintiff (i.e., law enforcement entity).